-Community volunteers can sign up to share their journey with Santa Clara County’s future leaders of all grade levels!
-They currently roam the grounds of K-12 schools, but you can help them chart their path to success!
+Community volunteers and SJSU students can sign up to share their college journey with Santa Clara County’s k-12 schools.
+You can inspire the next generation and help them chart their path to success!
 To share your learned lessons and college experience, click here to sign up today!

 For a sneak peak of what has happened during previous College Day Events, check out one (or all!) of our blogs:

 By the Numbers | 2019-20

 1,000 residents engaged

 700 hours of service